NJIT-WIS/project-management-github-activity/README.md

 ### Things you don't understand about what we are doing
 1. Combine different commits [1]
-2. Build Docker image based on my PC's environment
+2. Build Docker image based on my PC's environment [1]
+3. Prepare DockerFile [1]

 ### Thins you want to know next